 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, we recommend that LAs, schools, and other key professionals work together to coordinate a meeting with parents/carers where possible.
 Ideally, this would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
-This is particularly important where a child has SEND, is vulnerable, and/or has a social worker.
+This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.